DHTMLX/docs-kanban/docs/api/methods/js_kanban_addcolumn_method.md

 ### Description

-@short: adds a new column into Kanban
+@short: Adds a new column into Kanban

 ### Usage